Home | | Help | Contribute | Plug-ins | About | Contact | Search

 Notice that ispell just checks for misspelled words.
 No grammatical faults will be detected.

-When starting the spell checker, it will use the dictionary of the language which is active at the current cursor position (or the start of a selection).
-Only text in that language will be checked for.
+When starting the spell checker, it will use the dictionary of the language that is active at the current cursor position (or the start of a selection).
+Only text in that language will be checked.
 If your document contains text in several languages, then you will have to launch the spell checker once for each language being used.

 4.Undo and redo

 It is possible to gradually undo the changes you made in a document from the moment that you launched TeXmacs.
-This can be done via EditUndo or using the keystrokes or .
-Undone changes can be “redone” using EditRedo or .
+This can be done via EditUndo or using the keystroke F14.
+Undone changes can be “redone” using EditRedo or Ctrl+Shift+Z. TeXmacs maintains the entire “history tree” of all your edits.
+Sometimes, after multiple undo and redo actions, this means that there can be several ways to redo some modification; in that case, EditRedo becomes a menu in which you can select the appropriate branch.

 5.Structured editing

 As a general rule, the behaviour of most structured editing operations is conditioned by the current focus.
-By default, the innermost tag which contains the cursor.
-Whenever some selection is active, the current focus is the innermost tag which contains the selection.
-During structured operations, such as navigating among similar tags, the current focus may temporarily be set to something else.
+By default, the focus is on the innermost tag that contains the cursor.
+Whenever some selection is active, the focus is rather on the innermost tag that contains the selection.
+During structured operations, such as navigating among similar tags, the focus may temporarily be set to something else.
 The current focus is visually indicated by the innermost cyan box around the cursor.

-For instance, the structured insertion commands , , and have a particular meaning both inside tables and trees.
+For instance, the structured insertion commands Meta+, Meta+, Meta+ and Meta+ have a particular meaning both inside tables and trees.
 Inside tables, they allow you to insert new rows and columns (see figure ?).
 Inside trees, they correspond to the insertion of new nodes (see figure ?).
-Whenever you inside a tree inside a table, then the innermost tag is a tree, and node insertions will take precedence over the insertion of new rows and columns.
+If you are inside a tree inside a table, then the innermost tag is a tree, and node insertions will take precedence over the insertion of new rows and columns.

-In many cases, a “default particular behaviour” has been defined for all tags minus some exceptional ones.
-In our example of structured insertion, the default behaviour of and is to insert a new argument to the tag at the left or at the right (when allowed).
+For most editing operations, a “default particular behaviour” has been defined.
+This behaviour may potentially be overridden for a few exceptional tags.
+In our example of structured insertion, the default behaviour of Meta+ and Meta+ is to insert a new argument to the tag at the left or at the right of the cursor (when allowed).
+Inside tables, this behaviour is overridden so as to insert entire columns.

-Similarly, in the case of matrices, the keys , , and can be used for inserting a new first or last column, resp. a new first or last row.
-The keys and are mapped to the commands for backward resp. forward structured deletion.
-In the case of matrices, this will result in the removal of the column before or after the cursor (see figure ?).
-In order to remove the enclosing environment you may use or .
+Similarly, still in the case of matrices, the keys Meta+Home, Meta+End, Meta+PageUp and Meta+PageDown can be used for inserting a new first or last column, resp. a new first or last row.
+The keys Alt+Backspace and Alt+Delete are mapped to the commands for backward resp. forward structured deletion.
+For matrices, this will result in the removal of the column before or after the cursor (see figure ?).
+In order to remove the enclosing environment you may use Ctrl+Backspace or Ctrl+Backspace.

 6.Structured cursor movement